quat1024/incorporeal-3/README.md

 * It's currently open-season for Botania API breaks, and the `1.18.1-428-SNAPSHOT` version I'm depending on right now is literally just `HEAD`.
   * Builds are not reproducible and may break at any time.
   * Life on the edge! ;)
-* I prefer to develop on Fabric first and fix Forge later (although rn Forge works better for the afmorementioned reason)
+* I prefer to develop on Fabric first and fix Forge later.

 ## things i need to add